kyungjae-lee/engineers-notebook/operating-systems/memory-partitioning.md

   * Segmentation
   * Paging

 * Before discussing the virtual memory (a sophisticated scheme), let's first look at the early version of memory management techniques; **partitioning**.
+  * Partitioning is an early OS memory management technique and it does not involve virtual memory.
+(Modern OS use virtual memory based on segmentation and paging.)

+* A partition is a section of memory a process is loaded into.
+A process must be fully loaded into memory to run.

 ## Fixed Partitioning

-* In a fixed partitioning, main memory is divided into
+* In a fixed partitioning, main memory is divided into:
   * The OS occupying some **fixed space**
   * The rest partitioned into regions with **fixed boundaries**
     * Equal-size partitions